-Funding is provided through consumer donations made during checkout at a TSC store location by purchasing a $1 through the paper emblem program.
+Funding is provided through consumer donations made during checkout at a TSC store location through the paper emblem program.

 Grants for Growing Timeline:

 - Application – Jan.
 7 – Feb.
 11, advisor submits application online at ffa.org/grantsforgrowing

 - Fundraiser – Feb.
 13 – 24, chapters are encouraged to partner with their local TSC store to engage at stores and advertise the program in an effort to increase consumer donations and awareness.